g-dendiev/Density-estimation-with-imprecise-kernels-application-to-classification./README.md

 Your can see the ImpreciseKernelFromScratch3.py in Test repository to see how we did and launch it.

+But don't forget to dowload some datasets, we did so on UCI site : https://archive.ics.uci.edu/ml/datasets.html

-Classes repository contain all implementations of kernels (triangular and Epanechikov).
+Classes repository contains all implementations of kernels (triangular and Epanechikov).

 ###########################################################################################